AxisCommunications/acap3-examples/vdo-larod/README.md

 Steps in application:

 1. Fetch image data from VDO.
-2. Preprocess the images (crop to 224x224, scale and color convert) using larod with either the libyuv or VProc backend (depending on platform).
+2. Preprocess the images (crop to 480x270, scale and color convert) using larod with libyuv backend (depending on platform).
-3. Run MobileNetV2 inferences on a specific chip with the preprocessing output as input on a larod backend specified by a command line argument.
+3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command line argument.
-4. Sort the classification scores output by the MobileNetV2 inferences and print the top scores along with corresponding indices and [ImageNet][1] labels to stdout.
+4. The model's confidence scores for the presence of person and car in the image are printed as the output.
 5. Repeat for 5 iterations.

-See the manifest.json.* files to change the configuration on chip, image size, number of iterations, model path and label path.
+See the manifest.json.* files to change the configuration on chip, image size, number of iterations and model path.

 ## Which backends and models are supported?

-Unless you modify the app to your own needs you should only use a MobileNetV2 model that takes 224x224 RGB images as input, and that outputs an array of 1001 classification scores of type `uint8` or `float32`.
+Unless you modify the app to your own needs you should only use our pretrained model that takes 480x270 RGB images as input, and that outputs an array of 2 confidence scores of person and car in the format of `float32`.

 You can run the example with any inference backend as long as you can provide it with a model as described above.